aaronzech/Google_Admin_Import_Photos/README.md

 1) Download the "Google Photos" query from Synergy and save to downloads folder
 ![](https://github.com/aaronzech/images/blob/main/Screenshot_231.png)

+2) Make sure you have a "photos" folder on the desktop and have the student profile images in there.

-2) Run the python script "formatter.py"
+3) Run the python script "formatter.py"

-3) When the program runs it will prompt the user for the Synergy query
+4) When the program runs it will prompt the user for the Synergy query

-4) Look for the <b>GooglePhotos_GAM.csv</b> file that was created by the program.
+5) Look for the <b>GooglePhotos_GAM.csv</b> file that was created by the program.

-5) Open GAM
+6) Open GAM

-6) Run the following command
+7) Run the following command

   ```sh
   gam csv {FILE_LOCATION} gam user ~Email update photo ~File_Location